Category: Tip sheets

 2016 tip sheet from The Poynter Institute that explains how to report on changes in risk as it relates to health and medical studies and pharmaceutical trials.

-2016 list of math-related resources for media professionals of various experience level and backgrounds.
+A 2016 list of math-related resources for media professionals of various experience and backgrounds.

 2016 tip sheet offering 10 sources of information to help journalists stay informed on issues related to news media and technology.